The Buried Giant: Reception

-The Buried Giant received generally positive reviews.
 In The Guardian, British author and journalist Alex Preston wrote:

 Focusing on one single reading of its story of mists and monsters, swords and sorcery, reduces it to mere parable; it is much more than that.
 It is a profound examination of memory and guilt, of the way we recall past trauma en masse.
 It is also an extraordinarily atmospheric and compulsively readable tale, to be devoured in a single gulp.
 The Buried Giant is Game of Thrones with a conscience, The Sword in the Stone for the age of the trauma industry, a beautiful, heartbreaking book about the duty to remember and the urge to forget.Not all critics praised the novel, however.
 James Wood in The New Yorker criticized the work, saying that "Ishiguro is always breaking his own rules, and fudging limited but conveniently lucid recollections."

 Ursula K. Le Guin criticized the novel for its treatment of the fantasy genre.
 She wrote:

 I respect what I think he was trying to do, but for me it didn't work.
 It couldn't work.
 No writer can successfully use the 'surface elements' of a literary genre — far less its profound capacities — for a serious purpose, while despising it to the point of fearing identification with it.
 I found reading the book painful.
 It was like watching a man falling from a high wire while he shouts to the audience, "Are they going to say I'm a tight-rope walker?"